- Get Involved

 - Third-Party Information

-Teach For America may require additional information from applicants before determining whether to invite them to a phone and/or final interview.
+Teach For America may require additional information from applicants before determining whether to invite them to an interview.
 Teach For America reserves the right to collect information from applicants at a later date and use this information in admissions decisions.
+Failure to respond to requests for more information is grounds for non-admission or dismissal.

 In order to ensure a fair admissions process for all, Teach For America requires all applicants to treat each phase of the application process as confidential.
-We require that applicants refrain from disclosing to or sharing with others information or materials provided by Teach For America that are not otherwise publicly available.
-Any applicant who discloses confidential information regarding the application process is subject to having his or her application disqualified.
+We require that applicants refrain from disclosing or sharing with others information or materials provided by Teach For America that are not otherwise publicly available.
+Disclosing confidential information regarding the application process is grounds for non-admission or dismissal.
 Please note that we do not endorse and are not responsible for the accuracy of information that has been developed and provided by third-party non-Teach For America sources.

-Corps members are expected to submit to any and all background checks required by their school districts, charter schools or other employers; Teach For America; and other relevant agencies.
+Corps members are expected to submit to any and all background checks required by their school districts, charter schools, other employers, Teach For America, and other relevant agencies.
 Teach For America reserves the right to deny admission to or dismiss any corps member who has been involved in a criminal proceeding other than minor traffic violations, regardless of the outcome.
-This policy includes criminal matters that were handled by a juvenile court and final determinations that are under seal or otherwise expunged from the public record.
+Because it could affect your employment as a teacher, this policy includes criminal matters that were handled by a juvenile court and final determinations that are under seal or otherwise expunged from the public record.
 Teach For America is not responsible for finding alternative placements for corps members who cannot be hired or who are fired by their assigned school districts because of their criminal records or involvement in criminal proceedings, or who are deemed ineligible by Teach For America due to criminal history.
 In addition, Teach For America reserves the right to inform the school district in which the corps member is teaching or planning to teach of the corps member’s conviction records or ongoing involvement in criminal proceedings.
-If, through background checks conducted or commissioned by a state, district, or Teach For America, it is found that there is a charge against a corps member other than a minor traffic violation, and the corps member did not disclose it in the application, this may be treated as falsification or misrepresentation, which are grounds for dismissal from the corps.
+If, through background checks conducted or commissioned by a state, district, or Teach For America, it is found that an applicant or a corps member did not disclose his/her involvement in a criminal proceeding in the application as required and described above, this may be treated as falsification or misrepresentation, which are grounds for dismissal from the corps.

 If a background check conducted or reviewed by Teach For America yields a criminal record that would preclude an applicant or corps member from service, the applicant or corps member will be notified of the finding and have the opportunity to review and challenge the factual accuracy of the record before action is taken to exclude the applicant or corps member from the position.
 In such cases, details on the process for obtaining and challenging the results of the background check will be included in the notification of findings.